flancia-coop/doc.anagora.org/social-coop-oc.md

     - Looks like war news are causing low energy over all.
 - Consent for agenda
 - Budget - ready for approval?
+    - Last meeting we discussed stipends and there was strong agreement.
+    - Need to commun
 - Updates from WGs
 - Legal risks/issues
     - We need to reinvigorate the legal wg